 As we approach the August 15 birthday of Reiki lineage founder Mikao Usui, let’s practice true happiness with greater diligence.
 I have two offerings to help.

-First — click here to sign up for 3 weeks of short daily emails to support your happiness practice.
-And they are free!
+Offering #1—sign up for 3 weeks of free, very short daily emails to support your happiness practice.